MichaelCurrin/jekyll-keys-filter/README.md

 Copy the contents of [keys-filter.rb](/keys-filter.rb) to it.

-That plugin uses standard Ruby functionality of getting keys from a hash makes it available as a Jekyll filter called `keys`.
+That plugin uses standard Ruby functionality of getting keys from a hash - it makes that available as a Jekyll filter called `keys` as below.

 ## Usage